hillaryychan/COMP3231/notes/15_Virtual-Memory-ctd.md

     3. Otherwise, the mapping is **valid**
 4. If the mapping is valid, the physical address is the first 5 digits of `EntryLo` (the frame number) and the last 3 digits of your virtual address (the offset)

 The `c0_Index` register is used as an index to TLB entries.
 Single TLB entries are manipulated/viewed through `EntryHi` and `EntryLo` registers.
-The index register specifies which TLb entry to change/view
+The index register specifies which TLB entry to change/view

 Special TLB management instructions: